Updated on 2023-04-23 GMT+08:00

 String

 Front or back of an identity document.
-Value options are as follows:
+The options are:

 • front: front side of the document, which is typically the side that contains a portrait.